This post may contain affiliate links. Please see our disclosure policy.

 Frequently Asked Questions

 Here I served it on top of griddled sourdough and make little toasts.
-Try making it with rye bread, that is also delicious.
+Try making it with rye bread, which is also delicious.

 It is also great with buttered new potatoes, a pan-fried salmon fillet and seasonal greens.